Chris00/ocaml-archimedes/README.txt

 This project was started in June 2009 thanks to financial support of Jane Street Capital <http://www.janestcapital.com/>.
 It was also sponsored during the summer 2011 by the Faculty of Science of the University of Mon.
-We are very grateful to both organisations for their support.
+We are very grateful to both organizations for their support.